sungjungk/whoopsie_killer/README.md

 # Attack
 1) Generate a certain malformed crash file that contains same repetitive key-value pairs.
-2) Trigger the whoopsie to read the generated crash file.
+2) Trigger the whoopsie daemon to read the generated crash file.
-3) After then, the whoopsie process has been killed.
+3) After then, the attack results in the daemon being terminated by the OOM killer.

 # How to run
 You require the following modules to run whoopsie_killer.py: